bkil/gettogether-antispam/README.md

 * Maybe guilty if event is attended by only 1 user
 * Maybe guilty if longer than 4 hours
 * Maybe guilty if start time not at least 1 day in the future
+* Maybe guilty if starts at an odd hour (e.g., midnight, noon)
 * Guilty if commented by guilty user
 * Guilty if guilty user attends
 * Guilty if longer than 1 week